jq-Inspired Json Processor

 Raytracer

-In this project my group and I from CSE2215 Computer Graphics programmed a simple raytracer that implements hard and soft shadows, reflection, refraction, phong shading, light bloom, motion blur, and anti-aliasing.
+In this project we programmed a simple raytracer that implements hard and soft shadows, reflection, refraction, phong shading, light bloom, motion blur, and anti-aliasing.
 Rendering is accelerated using bounding volume hierarchies.
 Some standard meshes rendered using the raytracer are shown below.
-Rendering the Cornell box using soft shadows and reflections Phong specular highlights Refraction through a translucent sphere Bloom filter for high light intensity on the Stanford dragon...
+Rendering the Cornell box using soft shadows and reflections Phong specular highlights Refraction through a translucent sphere Bloom filter for high light intensity on the Stanford dragon Motion blur along a vector towards the dragon...

 Rendered image of the Cornell box